Background

 Timings

 The deadline for response is 31 December 2024.
-ESMA expects to deliver a final version of its technical advice to the Commission in the second quarter of 2025 with the required ESG disclosures not expected to apply until the summer of 2026.
+ESMA expects to deliver a final version of its technical advice to the Commission in the second quarter of 2025 with the required ESG disclosures to apply from 5 June 2026.

 This means that there is a mismatch in timing between the EuGB Regulation, which applies from 21 December 2024, and the related elements of the EU Listing Act and its delegated acts being finalised and applying.
 We understand that the Commission is expected to publish Q&A on the EuGB Regulation (including on its interactions with the EU PR as amended by the EU Listing Act), although no commitment has been made with respect to timing.
 There are therefore still many pieces which need to fall into place before we can see how the EU regulatory landscape will shape up for ESG Bonds.